 Gerami Law PC immigration and refugee lawyers have represented clients in many judicial review applications, and have experience developing strategies for overcoming the refusal of your citizenship application.
 Gerami Law PC can assist in the appeal of the decision to revoke your citizenship, and advise you on the proper appeal route to pursue (either administrative or through Judicial review in court).

-Grounds for the rejection of a citizenship application may include, but are not limited to:
+Grounds for the rejection of your citizenship application may include, but are not limited to:

-- A conviction of an indictable offence in Canada or an offence under the Citizenship Act within 4 years of the application;
+- A charge or a conviction of an indictable criminal offence occurring 3 years before the application;

-- The revocation of the Canadian citizenship because of fraud in the previous 10 years;
+- The revocation of your Canadian citizenship in the previous 5 years;

-- A conviction or investigations for war crimes or a crime against humanity during your application; and/or,
+- A conviction or investigations for war crimes during your application;

-- Being on parole, on probation, serving a term of imprisonment or under a removal order during the application.
+- Being in custody, on parole, on probation, or under a removal order during the application.